Return to the Mother

 The Spirit of This Gathering

-This is not a retreat about fixing ourselves.
-It is an invitation to soften into beauty, pleasure, prayer, nourishment, and presence.
+This is an invitation to soften into beauty, pleasure, prayer, nourishment, and presence.
 The Feast of Guadalupe reminds us that healing does not always arrive through intensity.

 Through ocean air and saltwater.